talum/one-page-v3/src/blog/2020-01-29-surviving-software-engineering-interviews.md

 company.

 A few companies have had me build out a link shortening app in whatever framework I wanted.
+For app-building take-homes, the greatest advice I can offer is to read the directions, write tests, and add a readme describing the app and includes setup instructions.
+Also, unless you're interviewing for a front-end role, you can probably get away with using very minimal styling or a framework like Bootstrap.

 Others had me critique a design document.
 I thought this was a pretty great idea actually because it was reflective of how the team works and gives a good indication of your thought process and ability to communicate.
+It helped that my team was real big into design docs recently, so this was basically just like doing my normal job.

 # The Onsite
 Most of the onsites I did lasted between three and four hours and consisted